angular/angular/adev/src/content/tutorials/first-app/steps/03-HousingLocation/README.md

 </docs-workflow>

-Summary: In this lesson, you created a new component for your app and added it to the app's layout.
+SUMMARY: In this lesson, you created a new component for your app and added it to the app's layout.